andreasdominik/HermesMQTT.jl/docs/src/details.md

 ## Reduce false activations of intents by disabling intents

-The skill `DoNotListen` with the intents `Snips:DoNotListen<DE/EN>` and `Snips:ListenAgain<DE/EN>` can be used to temporarily disable intents that are accidently activated.
+The skill `DoNotListen` with the intents `Snips:DoNotListen<DE/EN>` and `Snips:ListenAgain<DE/EN>` can be used to temporarily disable intents.

 The intents themself use strict doublechecking (see section above) to make sure, that only very specific commands are recognised.

 In addition, the skill can subscripe to MQTT topics containing triggers.
-Trigger can be
+Triggers can be
 published by the API-functions `publish_listen_trigger(:stop)` and `publish_listenTrigger(:start)` by other apps.
 This way it is possible to programically disable intents as part of an